Bringing 21st century cushioning technology to the world of healthcare in hospitals, nursing homes, rehabilitation centers and the general public.

 Moisture – Perspiration from the elevation of body heat is the moisture that typically is involved in the development of skin breakdown.
 Therefore, if the Heat can be controlled, as happens with the EquaGel® cushions, then the moisture is also controlled.

-EquaGel® gel cushions for wheelchairs are the only cushioning technology that fully reduces or eliminates all three of the factors of Pressure – Heat – Moisture.
+EquaGel® cushions are the only cushioning technology that fully reduces or eliminates all three of the factors of Pressure – Heat – Moisture.

-EquaGel® gel cushions for wheelchairs are truly unsurpassed as a wheelchair cushion for extended comfort and protection.
+EquaGel® cushions are truly unsurpassed as a wheelchair cushion for extended comfort and protection.

 EquaGel cushions provide you with a lot of great choices.
 If you need help deciding which cushion will best fit your requirements, give us a call at (888) 565-3339, we’d be happy to help!